-Each trading day, with the exception of statutory public holidays in France and Luxembourg, and days on which the French markets (official Euronext Paris SA calendar), the London Stock Exchange (LSE official calendar) and the New York Stock Exchange (official NYSE calendar) are closed.
+Each trading day, with the exception of statutory public holidays in France and Luxembourg, and closed days on the French markets (official Euronext Paris SA calendar), the London Stock Exchange (LSE official calendar) and the New York Stock Exchange (official NYSE calendar).

-Location and frequency of NAV calculation:
+• Location and frequency of NAV calculation:

 HSBC Global Asset Management premises.
-The net asset value of the UCITS is also available on HSBC Global Asset Management's website: www.assetmanagement.hsbcfr/fr
+The net asset value of the UCITS is also available on the HSBC Global Asset Management website: www.assetmanagement.hsbc.com/fr